tonythomas01/wikipedia-section-summaries/README.md

-# Mediawiki Summarizer
+# Wikipedia Section Summarizer

-This repository contains a small tool that when added to your common.js file on Wikipedia or any other Wikimedia site, it will provide you with a summary of the articles.
+This repository contains a small tool that when added to your `common.js` file on Wikipedia or any other Medaiwiki site, will provide you an interface to generate summary of article sections.

 ![ezgif com-video-to-gif (1)](https://github.com/tonythomas01/wikipedia-section-summaries/assets/4214481/f578db18-b628-4490-b4e9-a7c226854a79)